ssafonso/servicecare-v2/README.md

 \---utils               -> Home of all the utilities necessary to run the app (for instance Google API scripts)
 ```

 For the purpose of this challenge, a billing account on google was configurated in order to leverage all services from Google Maps API.
 Associated with that account, a credential was generated in order to use the API.
-This credential can be fount under `client/src/env`.
+This credential can be found under `client/src/env`.
 If necessary, one need only to change the credential in this file in order to use the Google Maps API.